argilla-io/argilla/docs/reference/webapp/dataset_main.rst

 - **Annotate mode**: learn more `here <annotate_records.rst>`_\.
 - **Define rules mode**: learn more `here <define_labelingrules.rst>`_\.

+This would be the preliminar view for each mode:

 Metrics
 ~~~~~~~~~~
 This component allow users to check the statistics, progress, error distribution and keywords of a dataset.